iCaran/theBlog/content/posts/our_founding_fathers/index.md

 - He consistently opposed the natural aspirations of Hindu society for cultural restoration
 - His "Harijan" campaign, while appearing reformist, actually legitimised external interference in Hindu social structures
-- His fasting threats were weaponised against Hindu interests, most notably to prevent separate electorates for Dalits who might have developed independent political consciousness
+- His fasting threats were inconsistently applied - while he prevented separate electorates for Dalits (which ironically helped maintain Hindu unity), he failed to use similar pressure against Muslim League's separatist demands
 - His philosophy of non-violence was selectively applied to disarm Hindu resistance while remaining silent about Islamic aggression

 Gandhi's true legacy is not independence but the successful implantation of a guilt complex that would paralyse Hindu civilisational confidence for generations.